Help for Current Students (Undergraduates)

 Preparation for the Major

 All students must complete a series of “Preparation for the Major“ classes and earn at least a C in each class.
 Once this is done, students will move from the “pre-major” to the “major” and may begin taking upper division CFD classes.
-Please visit Pamela Gardner and she will complete the paperwork to expedite this process of moving from the “pre-major” to the “major.”
-If you took some of these classes at other institutions, you must bring copies of transcripts to your meeting with Pamela Gardner.
+Please visit a CFD undergraduate advisor and they will complete the paperwork to expedite this process of moving from the “pre-major” to the “major.”
+If you took some of these classes at other institutions, you must bring copies of transcripts to your meeting with an advisor.

 In the right place?